Many people who love to travel want to travel with some meaning to their travel. Heritage travel is a great way to add meaning to your travel.

 Many people see heritage travel as only visiting historical sites, but the truth is that it is much more than just visiting historical sites.
-It is about all kinds of travel that will connect you to your past, present, and future.
+It is about travel connecting you to your past, present, and future.

-This could be why my own definition of heritage travel is:
+This could be why my definition of heritage travel is:

 One of the great things about heritage travel is that it will help you learn and discover new things about your past, present, or future.
-When you really know and understand the history of a place, it allows you to see more of the present and the end of the same place.
+Knowing and understanding a place’s history allows you to see more of the present and the end of the same place.

-One of the most exciting things about heritage travel is the process of planning the trip.
+One of the most exciting things about heritage travel is planning the trip.
 To do heritage travel correctly, you also need to take the time to plan and research your trip properly; if you do this, you will have a significant journey.

 Here are some tips for planning your heritage travel tip trip:

-For proper heritage travel, you also need to be willing to do the research that is required.
-The last thing you want to do is come to a place and have no idea what you were looking at or what you are doing.
-Not only will it waste a lot of time, but you also lose out on a lot of benefits of the travel experience itself.
+For proper heritage travel, you must also be willing to do the required research.
+The last thing you want to do is come to a place and have no idea what you are looking at or doing.
+Not only will it waste a lot of time, but you also lose out on many benefits of the travel experience itself.

 Here are some ways that you can do some research for your heritage travel:

 - Online Research – There’s so much information you can now find online.
-You will be far better off doing that research before you actually travel than to try to do it while traveling.
-Check out Wikipedia, online Britannia; also blogs can offer great information and personal insights.
+You will be far better off doing that research before you travel than trying to do it while traveling.
+Check out Wikipedia and online Britannia; blogs can offer great information and personal insights.

-- Read or Listen to a Book – If you really want to immerse yourself into some of the culture or history, there many great historical books and even novels.
-These books can give you insight into the lives of the people who once lived in the place you are visiting.
-For example, if you plan to travel to Washington DC, you could read about some former U.S. presidents as John Quincy Adams, Lincoln George Washington, and others.
-This will help you really understand more about their lives as you visit their memorials, homes, and other places.
+- Read or Listen to a Book – If you want to immerse yourself in some of the culture or history, there are many great historical books and even novels.
+These books can give you insight into the people who once lived in the place you are visiting.
+For example, if you plan to travel to Washington DC, you could read about some former U.S. presidents such as John Quincy Adams, Lincoln George Washington, and others.
+This will help you understand more about their lives as you visit their memorials, homes, and other places.